EAM Jaishankar arrives in Nepal on two-day visit; to meet top leadership | Law-Order

 Saud will also host a dinner in honour of Jaishankar and members of his delegation.

+Jaishankar on Friday will also inaugurate Tribhuvan University Library in Kirtipur and other post-earthquake construction projects being undertaken with the Indian assistance in Kathmandu before he returns to India wrapping up his visit.

-This will be Jaishankar's first official visit to Nepal after Prachanda assumed the post of Prime Minister for the third time in December 2022.
+This is Jaishankar's first official visit to Nepal after Prachanda assumed the post of Prime Minister for the third time in December 2022.

 It is expected that both sides will sign an agreement on the modalities that would facilitate Nepal exporting 10,000 megawatts of power to India in the next 10 years in line with a decision taken by the leadership of the two countries in June last year.